Background pattern

 3. How to use Lacovin

-Follow exactly the medication administration instructions contained in this leaflet or those indicated by your doctor or pharmacist.
-If in doubt, ask your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor or pharmacist.
+In case of doubt, ask your doctor or pharmacist.

 The recommended dose is 2 ml per day (1 ml every 12 hours).

-- Wash your hands before application.
+• Wash your hands before application.

-- Apply 1 ml of solution with the help of the syringe, twice a day, in the morning and at night.
+• Apply 1 ml of solution with the help of the syringe, twice a day, in the morning and at night.

-- Wash your hands carefully after application to avoid hair growth in other unwanted areas of the body.
+• Wash your hands carefully after application to avoid hair growth in other unwanted areas of the body.

-Like other medications, the degree of response to treatment depends on each patient, so it may be necessary to treat for 4 months before hair growth begins.
+As with other medications, the degree of response to treatment depends on each patient, so it may be necessary to treat for 4 months before hair growth begins.

-The daily dose recommended should be respected, regardless of the extent of alopecia.
-Do not increase the dose or the frequency of application.
+The recommended daily dose should be respected, regardless of the extent of the alopecia.
+Do not increase the dose or frequency of application.

-Use in patients over 65 years old
+Use in people over 65 years old

 If you use more Lacovin than you should